collective/collective.facets/README.rst

  - Add a new facet
  - Remove a facet
  - Edit the description and title which will appear on /edit and also on collections
+ - Specify a vocabulary which the field has to use

 Compatibility
 =============